sigoden/aichat/README.md

 scoop install aichat
 ```

-For Android termux user
+For Android Termux user
 ```sh
 pkg install aichat
 ```

-### Binaries for macOS, Linux, Windows
+### Binaries for macOS, Linux, and Windows

-Download it from [GitHub Releases](https://github.com/sigoden/aichat/releases), unzip and add aichat to your $PATH.
+Download it from [GitHub Releases](https://github.com/sigoden/aichat/releases), unzip, and add aichat to your `$PATH`.

 ## Features
 - Support most of the LLM platforms